-8.2 It is the archaeological contractor's responsibility to ensure that they have obtained GMAAS's consent in writing to any variation of the specification prior to the commencement of on site work or (if required).
-Unauthorised variations may result in GMAAS being unable to recommend discharge of the archaeological condition to the Local Planning Officer based on the archaeological information available and are therefore made solely at the risk of the contractor.
+8.3 It is the archaeological contractor's responsibility to ensure that they have obtained GMAAS's consent in writing to any variation of the specification prior to the commencement of on site work or (where applicable) prior to the finalisation of the tender, along with Dr Rob Smith (Director - Orion Heritage), acting as the client's representative.
+Unauthorised variations may result in GMAAS being unable to recommend determination of the planning application to the Local Planning Officer based on the archaeological information available and are therefore made solely at the risk of the contractor.